DerpyDoggo11/LibGDX-Physics-Examples/README.md

 # LibGDX-Physics-Examples
 Box2d Java Port examples for LibGDX

-Please note that this project may not be 100% correct, so please use additional resources to back-up your information.
+Please note that the code in this project may not be 100% correct, so please use additional resources to back-up your information.

 ---------------